LucasZapico/design.lucaszapico.2020/README.md

 - ***

-As a creator I want my audience to be able to read more As a creator if the content is purely visual I want multipe images
+As a creator I want my audience to be able to read more As a creator if the content is purely visual I want multiple images

 -